r0nn1ef/ow_onecall/README.md

 The OpenWeather API module is implements the OpenWeather One Call API 3.0 as a Service.
 By itself, this module does nothing and other modules should use it to connect and query the One Call API.

+Once complete, this module will be moved to Drupal.org as a community module.
+Currently, there are no tests which is recommended for contrib modules.

 ## REQUIREMENTS

 There are no other module dependencies for this module.